scriptituk/xfade-easing/README.md

 The open collection of [GL Transitions](https://gl-transitions.com/) initiative lead by [Gaëtan Renaudeau](https://github.com/gre) (gre)
 “aims to establish an universal collection of transitions that various softwares can use” released under a Free License.

-Other GLSL transition sources were found on [shadertoy](https://www.shadertoy.com/) and the [Vegas Forum](https://www.vegascreativesoftware.info/us/forum/gl-transitions-gallery-sharing-place-share-the-code-here--133472/).
+Other GLSL transition sources are from [shadertoy](https://www.shadertoy.com/) and the [Vegas Forum](https://www.vegascreativesoftware.info/us/forum/gl-transitions-gallery-sharing-place-share-the-code-here--133472/).

-All GLSL transitions adapted to the GL Transition Specification are in [glsl/](glsl/).
+Most of the transitions at [gl-transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions) and many from elsewhere have been transpiled into native C transitions (for custom ffmpeg variant) and custom expressions (for custom expression variant) for use with or without easing.

-Most of the transitions at [gl-transitions](https://github.com/gl-transitions/gl-transitions/tree/master/transitions) and many from elsewhere have been here transpiled into native C transitions (for custom ffmpeg variant) and custom expressions (for custom expression variant) for use with or without easing.
+All GLSL transitions adapted to the [GL Transition Specification](https://github.com/gl-transitions/gl-transitions#gl-transition-specification-v1) are in [glsl/](glsl/).

-The list shows the transition names, customisation parameters and defaults, and authors:
+The following list shows the transition names, customisation parameters and defaults, and authors:

 | transition | parameters (=default) | author |
 | :--------: | :-------------------: | :----: |